katenorquay/personal-blog/src/blog/how-to-love-your-job/index.md

 ---
-title: "How To Love Your Job (even when you hate it)"
+title: "How To Love Your Job (Even When You Hate It)"
 description: "How to start changing your negative thought patterns"
 date: "2018-09-16"
 image: './how-to-love-your-job.png'